Two Approaches for Gas Station Problem

 0 <= gas[i], cost[i] <= 104

-The problem is not difficult to understand.
-At each station i
+The problem is straightforward: at each station i

 , you can add gas[i]